Writing a will, estate planning and financial documents: DIY or pro

 Some estate planning documents are (often) better than nothing

 If you do choose to DIY any financial and estate planning documents, focus on those that are simple.
-For instance, Consumer Reports advises that most people don't need an attorney to draw up an advance directive (also known as a living will) that details wishes about medical procedures and end-of-life care.
+For instance, the National Institute on Aging advises that most people don't need an attorney to draw up an advance directive (also known as a living will) that details wishes about medical procedures and end-of-life care.

 DIY financial planning document updates